plops/cl-py-generator/example/110_gentoo/README.md

 ## After update

-- download new: chrome clion sonarlint
+- download new: chrome clion sonarlint protocol_buffers markdown ideolog
 - move (required) files from /mnt4/backup/lower/home/ into /home

 - some libraries that are needed for google-chrome were deleted